hargup/gazette-of-india/README.md

 # Gazette of India

 Inspired by [Laws of India](http://lawsofindia.org/) this project aims to collect all state and union gazettes of India at one place.

-Here are some
-links:
+## Links to Gazettes

 * Union http://egazette.nic.in